-- 1. Write a Program for Create Graphs and Charts - 2.
-Write a Program for Calculate measures of Central Tendency for the data - 3.
-Write a Program for Standard Deviation for the data - 4.
-Write a Program for Correlation and Covariance using Pearson method - 5.
-Write a Program for simple linear Regression and Logistic regression - 6.
-Write a Program for Compute probabilities using Binomial Distribution - 7.
-Write a Program for Compute Probabilities using Poisson Distribution - 8.
-Write a Program to compute probabilities using Normal Distribution.
+- 1. Write a Program to create Graphs and Charts. - 2.
+Write a Program to calculate the measures of Central Tendency for the data. - 3.
+Write a Program to compute Standard Deviation for the data. - 4.
+Write a Program for Correlation and Covariance using Pearson method. - 5.
+Write a Program for simple linear Regression and Logistic regression. - 6.
+Write a Program to compute probabilities using Binomial Distribution. - 7.
+Write a Program to compute probabilities using Poisson Distribution. - 8.
+Write a Program to compute probabilities using Normal Distribution. - 9.
+Write a Program to compute gcd of any two positive integers using Euclidian algorithm. - 10.
+Write a Program to encrypt the given data, using RSA algorithm. - 11.
+Write a Program to decrypt the given data, using RSA algorithm